jakehova/knowledgedump/tech/aws/exam/sa/sa.md

     - Networking: VPC, Direct Connect, Route 53, API Gateway, AWS Global Accelerator
     - Storage: S3, EBS (Elastic Block Store), EFS (Elastic File Service), FSx, Storage Gateway
     - Databases: RDS, DynamoDB, Redshift
+- Securing Root Account:
+    - Enable MFA
+    - Create an Admin Group for your admins and assign the appropriate permissions to that group
+    - Create user accounts for admins
+    - Add users to the admin group
+- You control access to AWS via IAM which uses Policy Documents (JSON)
+- IAM is global; it does not apply to regions.
+- The root account should be locked down immediately and never used for day to day activities.
+Should then create an admin group and add user accounts to that.
+- Access Key ID and secret Access Keys are not the same as username and passwords; they are for programmatic console access.
+They cannot be used to log in to the console.
+- IAM Federation is used to combine your existing user account mgmt platform (usually Active Directory) with AWS via SAML standard (SAML Standard is Active Directory)